-That's because researchers know remarkably little about these deep-ocean creatures.
-There are more than 400 species of shark, and many of them fare poorly in captivity, making it difficult to observe their mating, navigational, learning and social (or anti-social) behavior.
+Sharks are iconic creatures, but researchers know remarkably little about them.
+For instance, although scientists know of more than 400 shark species, many of these big fish fare poorly in captivity, making it difficult to observe their mating, navigational, learning and social (or anti-social) behavior.
 Here are seven mysteries that scientists have yet to solve about sharks.

-How do sharks navigate?
+1. How do sharks navigate?

 "It is an enduring mystery how sharks find their way through the ocean, which environmental cues they use, and how exactly those cues are detected and integrated," Nosal told Live Science.

 Olfaction (smell) may be another navigational tool that some sharks use, according to a 2016 study by Nosal and colleagues on leopard sharks (Triakis semifasciata).
 But perhaps other factors — such as water temperature, sound and even vision (to some extent) — may help sharks navigate the deep, Nosal said.

-How many species exist?
+2. How many species exist?

 Researchers are still discovering new species of shark, especially from the deep ocean.